Connect with others who understand.

 1. Reach or Maintain a Healthy Weight

-If you’re overweight, losing weight may help protect your joints.
+If you’re carrying excess weight, losing a few pounds may help protect your joints.
 When you walk, your knees and ankles take approximately five times your body weight with every step.
 Since these joints are often affected by hemophilia bleeds, reducing the weight they bear by even a little bit could make a significant difference.
 Losing 10 pounds can reduce the weight these joints bear by around 50 pounds.

 Losing weight with hemophilia can be a challenge, especially if the condition makes exercising difficult for you.
 However, working with your doctor to find the right combination of diet and exercise could make a big difference for your body.
 In general, a good place to start is eating more fruits, vegetables, and whole grains while reducing your intake of sugar, fat, and salt.